-Association Executive News - March 2017
+Association Executive News - April 2017

-February 2017 statewide housing market report and video available on NYSAR.com
+First quarter and March 2017 statewide housing market report and video available on NYSAR.com

 Also available on NYSAR.com is “The Skinny,” a video highlighting our current statewide housing market conditions.
 Please encourage your members to share this video with consumers to help them understand the Empire State’s housing market.
 Learn more on the NYSAR.com Housing Statistics page.